Theory and package structure

 During the offline (also called training) phase, a high-fidelity or Full Order Model (FOM), usually parameterised partial differential equations, is solved several times to obtain a collections of snapshots \(\mathbf{u}_{FOM}\in\mathbb{R}^{\mathcal{N}_h}\), given \(\mathcal{N}_h\) the dimension of the spatial mesh, which are dependent on some parameters \(\boldsymbol{\mu}_n\); then, these snapshots are used to generate a reduced representation through a set of basis functions \(\{\psi_n(\mathbf{x})\}\) of size \(N\), in this way the degrees of freedom are decreased from \(\mathcal{N}_h\) to \(N\), provided that \(\mathcal{N}_h>>N\).
 This allows for an approximation of any solution of the FOM as follows

 with \(\alpha_n(\boldsymbol{\mu})\) as the reduced coefficients, embedding the parametric dependence.
-Moreover, a reduced representation allows for the search of the optimal positions of sensors in the physical domain in a more efficient manner.
+Moreover, a reduced representation allows for the search for the optimal positions of sensors in the physical domain in a more efficient manner.

 The online phase aims to obtain a quick and reliable way a solution of the FOM for an unseen parameter \(\boldsymbol{\mu}^\star\), using as input a set of measurements \(\mathbf{y}\in\mathbb{R}^M\).
 The DDROM online phase produces a novel set of reduced coordinates, \(\boldsymbol{\alpha}^\star\), and then computes an improved reconstructed state \(\hat{u}_{DDROM}\) through a decoding step that transforms the low-dimensional representation to the high-dimensional one.